pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 - [x] Email and Password authentication with NextAuth v.5 and its middlewaree
 - [x] Email address verification functionality
-- [x] Database and ORM set up with PlanetScale's MySQL and DrizzleORM
+- [x] Database and ORM set up with Neon's PostgreSQLL and DrizzleORM
 - [x] Password reset functionality
 - [ ] Email templates with React Email
 - [x] Functional contact form